A deterministic approach to Loewner-energy minimizers: Introduction and main results

+By further studying the system of ODE's, we proceed in part $(\ref{Thm:WangDriver})$ of the theorem to explicitly describe SLE$_0(-8)$ by computing its driving function and conformal welding, with the latter building off calculations in \cite{MRW}.

-To help explain a ``universality'' property of the $\xi_\theta$ that we highlight in Theorem \ref{Thm:Wang}$(\ref{Thm:WangUniversal})$, we note that it is more natural to work with the ``upwards'' driver for the Wang minimizers.
+Part $(\ref{Thm:WangUniversal})$ of the theorem says that the drivers and weldings have a ``universality'' property, and to help explain this, we note that it is natural to work with the ``upwards'' driver for the EMP curves.
 By this we mean the function $\xi_\theta(t) := \lambda_\theta(T-t)$ arising from ``reversing the movie'' of the $g_t$ by considering the conformal maps $h_t := g_{T-t} \circ g_T^{-1}$, as in Figure \ref{Fig:LoewnerFlow}.
 By \eqref{Eq:LoewnerEqIntro} the $h_t$ satisfy